 So, let’s move on.
 Here is what you should know about online assessment center and pre-recorded/automated video interviews:

 3. ONLINE ASSESSMENT CENTER

 ACs consist of a variety of classic exercises in which candidates show their job-related skills and competencies.
 They are rated by trained observers.
-Many of these exercises are now also available online, such as mailbox tasks or complex case studies in a “serious gaming” format.
+Many of these exercises are now also available online, such as mailbox tasks.
 In contrast to Situational Judgement Tests (SJTs), which assess intended actions, an online assessment center relates to actual behavior.